-3. COURSES OF FIRE (NRA Pistol Rules-Section 7) With the exception of Mayleigh match, the National Match course is standard basis for all classes of handgun.
+- 2.3 50 METRE INTERNATIONAL SLOW FIRE- 13M used in the Mayleigh and Civilian Team Standard .22 Postal matches only. - 3.
+COURSES OF FIRE- (NRA Pistol Rules-section 7) With the exception of Mayleigh match, the National Match course is standard basis for all classes of handgun.

-The Mayleigh match will be shot with an Any .22 calibre handgun as described in Rule 1.3
+The Mayleigh match will be shot with an Any .22 calibre handgun as described in rule 1.3